Grades, Probation, and Dismissal

 - The Registrar will mark the student’s record with the notation "On Academic Probation - College of Engineering."
 This notation will appear on the grade report in MyUI after semester grades are posted.
 The notation will remain until the student achieves good academic standing.

 Academic Probation Requirements

 - Complete the Academic Success Contract and meet with their academic advisor to discuss the contract within the first six weeks of the next semester.
 Students continued on probation will also be required to meet with the Director of Academic Advising and Student Support as an additional resource in the College.

 - Earn at least a 2.0 term GPA or maintain a 2.0 cumulative UI GPA.

-- Attend at least one academic success workshop.
+- Attend at least one student success workshop.
 Students continued on probation are required to attend two workshops.

-- The Fall 2022 Academic Success Workshop schedule will be posted here by Friday, August 26, 2022.
+- The Spring 2023 Academic Success Workshop schedule is posted here by Monday, January 23, 2023.

 Dismissal from the College, Reinstatement, and Restart

 The College of Engineering reviews the academic records of students on academic probation at the close of the fall and spring semesters.
 There is no academic review at the close of the summer or winter sessions.

 Students on academic probation who do not meet the requirements to return to good academic standing (2.00 GPA for either, or both, the UI Cumulative GPA and Term GPA) may be dismissed from the College of Engineering.
 Students on academic probation who withdraw their registration, may be dismissed from the College.